For all the “ITSAMAC!!!OMG!!!1” sentiment flung in the direction of Ubuntu, many don’t think that it is ‘Mac’ enough.

 Mail = Postler (coming soon)

 Ahh, one for the patient now.
 Postler is the Elementary project’s new mail client and, just like Midori, will be streamlined, efficient and darn usable.
 Keep your eyes here kids and we’ll let you know the minute its available for download.

 Finally, to round up this, in hindsight extensive post, comes the obligatory ‘widgets’.
 Screenlets + Compiz allow you to use a ‘Widget layer’ callable via a hot key or hot corner – just like OS X!

 You can, of course, go even further.
 Install Safari or iTunes via Wine (both *almost* work properly), skin Pidgin or Empathy with a slick iChat-esque adium theme, add in OS X system sounds, cursors & wallpaper.

 You could even go the whole hog and use Portable Apps for OS X style application management!

-Before commenting on how pointless/turgid/wtf this guide may be, note that we cover a lot of differing subjects here on OMG! so not every article is going to be hit with 100% of readers.
+Before commenting on how pointless/turgid/wtf this guide may be, note that we cover a lot of differing subjects here on OMG!.
+Not every article is going to be a hit with 100% of readers.

 This guide is for people who wish/want/have an itch to do this so, if you’ve some comments related to the topic of this post that isn’t a diatribe on why OS X sucks then feel free to leave it below.